 The journey to becoming a dentist is an ambitious pursuit that requires dedication and a strong academic foundation.
 For many aspiring dental students, understanding the landscape of average GPA and Dental Admission Test (DAT) scores is crucial.
 These numbers serve as gateways to dental schools, reflecting the competitive nature of admissions and providing insights into the academic prowess expected of prospective students.

-Getting into dental school can be challenging, as some schools require a GPA as high as 3.4.
+Getting into dental school can be challenging, as some schools require a GPA as high as 3.4 just to be considered for admission.
 As such, a comprehensive chart detailing the average DAT score and Grade Point Average (GPA) scores across various dental schools in the United States serves as an invaluable resource.

-As we can see from the chart, most DAT score percentiles don’t drop below 20, and the dental school average GPA consistently stays above a 3 for all schools.
+As we can see from the chart, most DAT scores don’t drop below 20, and the dental school average GPA consistently stays above 3.1 for almost all schools.
 These numbers not only show the competitiveness of dental school but also that it requires a certain academic fortitude.

 Inspira Advantage can help you secure a top DAT score for dental school with expert tutors.
 Scoring in the top 1%, our tutors know what it takes to earn an above-average score.